cbshoaib/modules/modules/react-native-2fa/README.md

 ## Features

-### Verify code
+### Send OTP
-By clicking "Verify", the code provided is verified against the code sent to phone number or email
+By clicking "Send OTP", the code is sent through the enabled authentication method
 ### Select verification method
-By clicking 'choose verification method', verification method can be selected for authentication
+By opening the dropdown, verification method to enable two factor authentication can be selected.

 ### Verification by email
-By clicking the "Email" button, verification code is sent to user email.
+By choosing the "Email" option, verification code is sent to user email.

 ### Verification by sms
-By clicking the "sms" button, verification code is sent to user phone number.
+By choosing the "sms" option, verification code is sent to user phone number.

 ### Verification by 2FA
-By clicking the "2FA" button, authentication through google Authenticator generated token can be achieved.
+By choosing the "2FA" option, authentication through google Authenticator generated token can be achieved.

 ### Set up 2FA on same device
 By clicking "set up on same device", Google Authenticator account sets up automatically